Assam Career : RMRCNE Dibrugarh Recruitment 2023

-Applications are invited for various project based positions in Regional Medical Research Centre North Eastern Region (RMRCNE), Dibrugarh, Assam.
+Applications are invited for various technical positions in Regional Medical Research Centre North Eastern Region (RMRCNE), Dibrugarh, Assam.

-Regional Medical Research Centre North Eastern Region (RMRCNE), Dibrugarh, Assam is inviting applications from eligible candidates for various positions under the project entitled “Human Pulmonary Paragonimiasis in Crab Eating Communities and Smear Negative Suspected TB cases from States of India.”
+Regional Medical Research Centre North Eastern Region (RMRCNE), Dibrugarh, Assam is inviting applications from eligible candidates for two vacant positions under the project entitled “Epigenetic modification and risk of liver cancer in high incidence region of North-East India.”

 No. of posts : 1